 For a single account, family members or the legal representative can apply for release of funds from the bank by filling an application form, consent of beneficiary form, and indemnity form.
 The following documents need to be attached as well; applicant’s IC and the death certificate.

-For a joint account, the surviving account holder should provide the bank with a copy of the death certificate of the deceased, as well as the deceased’s proof of identity (e.g NRIC) to close the account.
+For a joint account, the surviving account holder should provide the bank with a copy of the death certificate of the deceased, as well as the deceased’s proof of identity (e.g. NRIC) to close the account.
 The balance of the account is likely to be awarded to the surviving account holder once the account is closed.
+For more information, refer to our other article on who gets the joint bank account monies if one owner passes away.

 Grant of Probate